-There are two Sno-Parks on Highway 4, one at the Spicer Meadow Road turnoff and the other at the end of the plowed highway near Lake Alpine.
+There are three Sno-Parks on Highway 4, one at the Spicer Meadow Road turnoff, another at the end of the plowed highway near Lake Alpine, and a new one, Round Valley, off Highway 207 leading to the Bear Valley Ski Resort.
 Sno-Parks have two big advantages over other spots along the highway - toilets and parking.

 Sno-Parks are parking areas maintained in the winter to allow people to park safely and pursue winter activities such as cross-county skiing or snowmobiling.
 They have pit toilets available.
 To use a Sno-Park you must have a permit.
 You can purchase a day permit for $5 or an annual pass (Nov.
 1 - May 30) for $25.
 They are good at any California Sno-Park.

 Passes can be purchased at Ebbetts Pass Sporting Goods or

 Sierra Nevada Adventure Co. in Arnold.
 In Bear Valley purchase your pass at